zanglang/restake.sh/README.md

 To support running multiple chains within the same folder, simply copy `main.sh` to a new file and define the new environment variables.
 For example, a hypothetical `juno.sh` could load a new `juno_env.sh`.

+### Bonus: Cosmostation.sh

+`cosmostation.sh` implements an alternative strategy that foregoes querying for delegators and grants, but instead relies on the fact that block explorers like Mintscan indexes authorisation grant transactions on the grantee's page instead of the granter's.

+Using an undocumented Cosmostation API, we may retrieve all seen grant transactions on the bot's account page, and _then_ check if the grants are still valid.
+This reduced my script runtime **down to 20 seconds**!

 ## Cronjob

 Example cronjob: